lupyuen/lupyuen.github.io/src/dsi.md

 -   What's inside PinePhone's LCD Display

--   How is it similar to PineTime's ST7789 Display Controller
+-   How it's similar to PineTime's ST7789 Display Controller

 -   One lane for Commands, but 4 lanes for Data!